civictheme/upgrade-tools/storybook-v8-update/README.md

 If its a new component, look to other stories and check to see what the exports are for each.
 Add in what is missing.

+### Drupal Theme CSS Issues (but not in Storybook)

+If you are finding that your `body` tag has a margin, this indicates that you need to update your Drupal Theme CSS.
+These overrides are set in `<sub-theme>/assets/sass` folder.
+Compare the contents of this folder with: `civictheme/civictheme_starter_kit/assets/sass` and add any missing overrides.
+In the above example the `assets/sass/page/_page.scss` was added in 1.9 which needs to be added to the `<sub-theme>/assets/sass` folder.

+### Case Sensitivity of assets folders

+If you update and you are finding that sub-theme fonts or other assets are not being found.
+Be aware that webpack was resolving directories even when the directories were not matching due to case differences.

+Check your SASS references to assets and the directories in your `assets` sub-theme folder for any differences.

 ### Odd artifacts from LLM
 The story file is completely commented out, or in error.